19bufordcarl/CarlRPG/Myth & Shadow/Magic/Deities/Mithrinian Pantheons/Pantheons.md

 The [Sylvan Pantheon](Sylvan%20Pantheon.md) is the ancient Pantheon of the [Forest Elves](../../../Player%20Characters/Ancenstries/The%20People%20of%20Mithrinia/Elves.md#Forest%20Elf%20(Sylvan)).
 It still holds prominence throughout Glynwyn and its surrounding civilizations.
 Additionally, the warm-blooded animal folk tend to worship the deities in the Sylvan Pantheon for reverence of the Natural World.

-### Cendraeri Pantheon
+### Drow Pantheon

-The Cendraeri Pantheon chiefly worships only one Deity, the [Cendraeri](../../../Player%20Characters/Ancenstries/The%20People%20of%20Mithrinia/Elves.md#Ash%20Elf%20(Cendraeri)) patron [Nyx](Mithrinian%20Deities/Nyx.md), goddess of Twilight.
-They acknowledge many other Deity's in their Pantheon, but only insofar as their relationship (and inferiority) to Nyx.
+The [Drow Pantheon](Drow%20Pantheon.md) chiefly worships only one Deity, the [Drow](../../../Player%20Characters/Ancenstries/The%20People%20of%20Mithrinia/Elves.md#Ash%20Elf%20(Drow)) patron [Nyx](Mithrinian%20Deities/Nyx.md), goddess of Twilight.
+They acknowledge many other Deities in their Pantheon, but as antagonists to [Nyx](Mithrinian%20Deities/Nyx.md).

 ### Orcish Pantheon